safespring/web/content/blogg/2025/2025-03-talos-linux-on-openstack.md

 With that in mind, we choose Talos Linux from Sidero Labs, as it comes with a sane secure-by-default implementation.
 Things like no SSH access to nodes and an extensible API with support for the common use cases when it comes to modern container-based operations.

-And also a really small footprint with resources — the minimals are: [System Requirements](https://www.talos.dev/v1.9/introduction/system-requirements/#minimum-requirements)
+And also a really small footprint with resources[^1].
 With such a small footprint, it was a given.

 And the Talos Linux system only has 12 unique binaries, whereas a common distribution like Ubuntu server 22.04 has a minimum of 1,500 binaries.
 Less binaries means less exposure equals more secure.
 And ease of maintenance.